 Cluster Upgrades:

-facilitates the process of upgrading a Kubernetes cluster to a new version.
+kubeadmfacilitates the process of upgrading a Kubernetes cluster to a new version.
 It helps in managing the complexity of upgrading individual components by providing a unified upgrade process.

 -